 — Spoony when TNA's padding gets too much for him.

 "You know that old saying 'never judge a book by its cover'?
 Well, fuck you, because that's books, not movies, and I don't think you could have found a better poster to scare an audience away from a theater if you had covered the entire building in a plastic sheet and set up a half mile military perimeter warning people of an anthrax-attack.
-I don't think I've ever seen a poster inspire less confidence than the three-headed monstrosity of Freddy Prinze Jr, Saffron Burrows and, the crown-fucking-jewel, Mathew Lillard, the skinpeelingly-annoying jack-hole from Hackers."
+I don't think I've ever seen a poster inspire less confidence than the three-headed monstrosity of Freddie Prinze Jr., Saffron Burrows and, the crown-fucking-jewel, Matthew Lillard, the skinpeelingly-annoying jack-hole from Hackers.''

 — Spoony, regarding Wing Commander's DVD cover.

 "I may be evil, but at least I'm not full of crap!"